Non-local Hamilton-Jacobi-Bellman equations for the stochastic optimal control of path-dependent piecewise deterministic processes: Non-local path-dependent Hamilton--Jacobi--Bellman equations

 In this section, the following additional assumption is in force.
-This will allow us to use the results of section~7 in \cite{BK1}. \begin{assumption} The control action space $A$ is a countable union of compact metrizable subsets of $A$. \end{assumption}
+This will allow us to use the results of section~7 in {our companion paper} \cite{BK1}. \begin{assumption} The control action space $A$ is a countable union of compact metrizable subsets of $A$. \end{assumption}